NLS board OKs background check policy for volunteers

 "This policy is reflective of state statute," Carlson said, adding that the wording does allow the district to do subsequent background checks on an employee or volunteer if necessary, or use further checks beyond the state Bureau of Criminal Apprehension if appropriate.
 "We'll have the policy committee work out the details."

 The committee may recommend that a person who volunteers for one day of service be treated differently than a person who serves as a traveling coach or as a chaperone on overnight trips with students.
-Wording in the policy would mean checks are not mandatory.
+Wording in the policy would mean checks are not mandatory, but a precaution if deemed required.

 There are more than 400 volunteers in the district, Carlson said.